pedersen-fisheries-lab/sspm/paper/paper.md

 The key workflow steps are:

-1. Delineation of the boundary of the region of interest for the model.
-Boundary data is provided as a shapefile and converted into a `sspm_boundary` object with a call to `spm_as_boundary()`.
+1. Provided boundary data in the form of a shapefile is converted into a `sspm_boundary` object using `spm_as_boundary()` to define the boundary/region of interest.
 2. The region within the boundary is discretized into patches with the `spm_discretize()` function, creating a `sspm_discrete_boundary` object.
 3. The `spm_as_dataset()` function turns user-provided data frames of raw observations into `sspm_dataset` objects that explicitly track locations, data types, and aggregation scales for each input. `sspm` recognizes three types of data: **trawl** (i.e. biomass estimates from scientific surveys), **predictors**, and **catch** (i.e., harvest).
 4. The `spm_smooth()` function use spatiotemporal GAMs to smooth the biomass and predictor data, based on the spatial structure from `sspm_discrete_boundary`.
 The user specifies a GAM formula with custom smooth terms.
 The output is another `sspm_dataset` object with a `smoothed_data` slot which contains the smoothed predictions for all patches.